Alton & District Motor Cycle & Car Club

-Dead Easy, for beginners and “recreational” riders of any age (6 years old on) and machines.
+Dead Easy, for beginners and “recreational” riders of any age (6 years old on) and machines, wide and gentle.

 See more about our Club Trials below these pictures

 This just a bit of fun for those that like this sort of thing

 The rider with most qualifying points from all their classes will be presented with a Club premier award & will get free rides next season.
 There are additional presentations for class awards.

 How the championship results are calculated

-1. You must be a current full member from any year, finish the Trial and hand in your completed score cards to get points.
+1. You must be a full member from a current year, finish the Trial and hand in your completed score cards to get points.

 2. Your lowest points score in each class are dropped from class and overall premier totals. * Except when counting towards The Frensham Vale Chandler Challenge.

 3. You may ride in as many classes as you like, so you may end up with points in multiple classes.
 Each subject to “2.” above.

 4. In each class points per round are awarded thus: 10 for a win and descending 1 point per place pro rata, 10th or below get 1 point.